-Barclays has signed up to the voluntary CRM Code, which provides additional protection to scam victims.
+Monzo has voluntarily agreed to follow the principles of the CRM Code, which provides additional protection to scam victims.
 Under the CRM Code, the starting principle is that a firm should reimburse a customer who is the victim of an APP scam (except in limited circumstances).
 But the CRM Code only applies if the definition of an APP scam, as set out in it, is met.